 Outdoor Learning at The Polygon School

 Our outdoor learning curriculum is bespoke for each year group and individual needs.
-We aim to provide valuable hands-on experience that allows each student to explore new environments, have new experiences, play, and challenge themselves to overcome personal barriers.
+Its aim is to provide a valuable hands-on experience that allows each student to explore new environments, have new experiences, play and challenge themselves to overcome personal barriers.

 Outdoor learning is a broad term used which includes: